Analysis | Why it matters that we don’t know when Trump last tested negative

 This is not how it normally works at the Trump White House.
 The two-lectern setup is safer from a social distancing standpoint, but such things haven’t traditionally been at the forefront of concern at events Trump has attended.
-Two days before, speaking from the same spot, Trump shared the lectern with his Supreme Court pick, Amy Coney Barrett, a more typical approach for the president.
-But at that event on Monday, a different approach.
+Two days before, speaking from the same spot, the president shared the lectern with his Supreme Court pick, Amy Coney Barrett, a more typical approach for him.
+But at that Monday event, a different approach.

 Maybe this was a function of the subject.
 It’s not ideal to talk about a deadly viral pandemic while ignoring a central recommendation aimed at limiting the virus’s spread.
 That hasn’t stopped the White House in the past, of course — leading to another theory.